ONSdigital/bi-control-api/README.md

 sbt clean compile "project api" universal:packageBin
 ```

-A .zip file is created here, `/target/universal/sbr-admin-data-api.zip`, which is pushed to CloudFoundry.
+A .zip file is created here, `/target/universal/bi-data.zip`, which is pushed to CloudFoundry.

-The executable inside the .zip is configured to run with default environment variables passed in, as defined in the [build.sbt](https://github.com/ONSdigital/sbr-admin-data-api/blob/feature/hbase-in-memory/build.sbt#L85).

 ## Testing